feathersui/feathersui-website/learn/as3-starling/installation.md

 ## Older versions

-Previous releases of Feathers UI for ActionScript 3 and Starling are available for download from Github:
+Previous releases of [Feathers](/learn/as3-starling/getting-started/) for [ActionScript 3](https://github.com/joshtynjala/learning-actionscript-3.0) and [Starling](https://gamua.com/starling/) are available for download from Github:

 - [feathersui-starling releases on Github](https://github.com/feathersui/feathersui-starling/releases)